 Our culture is not built with disability in mind, and that construction goes far beyond a lack of accessible buildings and public spaces.

 Why is this the case when living with a disability is not rare, and any one of us could become part of the community at any time?
 1 in 5 American adults are living with a disability, and 1 in 4 Texans live with a disability.
 It’s been time for our society to collectively celebrate, recognize, and show gratitude for the diversity that’s added to our world by people who have disabilities–seen and unseen.
-Especially during a pandemic where so many in the disability community feel their lives have been devalued and their safety has been sacrificed so that non-disabled people can enjoy the outside world as they choose.
+Especially during an ongoing pandemic where so many in the disability community feel their lives have been devalued and their safety has been sacrificed so that non-disabled people can enjoy the outside world as they choose.

 This Disability Pride Month, we’re called to move through the world using a lens that is inclusive and honoring of everyone.
-Further than that–we have a responsibility to become part of the change needed to create a world where disability pride is uplifted every single day.
+Further than that — we have a responsibility to become part of the change needed to create a world where disability pride is uplifted every single day.

 July is designated as Disability Pride Month because it marks the passage of the Americans With Disabilities Act on July 26, 1990.
-That same year, the first Disability Pride Day was held in Boston and Disability Pride Month was established.
-Although the month has yet to be officially recognized by the federal government–it’s still a carved-out space for the disability community to publicly affirm their dignity, advocate for representation, and build awareness for the needed changes in communities and institutions for true equity–from the workplace to the grocery store.
+That same year, the first Disability Pride Day was held in Boston, and Disability Pride Month was established.
+Although the month has yet to be officially recognized by the federal government — it’s still a carved-out space for the disability community to publicly affirm their dignity, advocate for representation, and build awareness for the needed changes in communities and institutions for true equity — from the workplace to the grocery store.

 Pay attention and listen.
-Ask yourself–is that ableist?
+Ask yourself — is that ableist?

 Our environment is steeped in ableism.
 It’s so baked into our culture, that even people who’ve lived with disabilities their entire lives can miss all of the ways that ableism is pervasive.

 “The word ‘ableist’ was definitely not one I heard as a kid.
-And while today I have as much disability pride and blind pride as anyone I know, I get stuck sometimes on the ableist language—and humor—that I grew up with as a Gen Xer,” M. Leona Godin, a blind scholar and author, writes in the New York Times.
+And while today I have as much disability pride and blind pride as anyone I know, I get stuck sometimes on the ableist language — and humor — that I grew up with as a Gen Xer,” M. Leona Godin, a blind scholar and author, writes in the New York Times.

 A key and constant way that ableism shows up in our everyday lives is through language.
-Common phrases like “stand up, stand for,” etc. can be difficult habits to break, but eliminating those phrases from our vocabulary can go a long way in acknowledging everyone–particularly when we’re working and organizing within social justice movements meant to benefit all of us.
+Common phrases like “stand up, stand for,” etc. can be difficult habits to break, but eliminating those phrases from our vocabulary can go a long way in acknowledging everyone — particularly when we’re working and organizing within social justice movements meant to benefit all of us.

 We can also say what we mean instead of attacking a marginalized group with our speech by using words like “shocking” or “outrageous” instead of stigmatizing terms like “crazy” or “psychopath.”